First-line treatment of advanced renal cell carcinoma (in combination with nivolumab).

 Hepatic Impairment PO (Adults): Mild or moderate hepatic impairment: 80 mg once daily.

 Monitor BP prior to and periodically during therapy.
-If hypertension occurs, hold cabozantinib and manage medically; once BP controlled, resume cabozantinib at ↓ dose.
-If uncontrollable, severe hypertension or hypertensive crisis occur, permanently discontinue cabozantinib.
+If hypertension occurs, do not initiate, or hold therapy and manage medically; once BP controlled, resume cabozantinib at ↓ dose.
+If uncontrollable, severe hypertension or hypertensive crisis occurs, permanently discontinue cabozantinib.

 Monitor for symptoms of perforations and fistulas, including abscess (severe abdominal pain, coughing, gagging, choking especially when eating or drinking, abscess, sepsis).
 If symptoms occur, permanently discontinue cabozantinib.